Salt Lake City: Economy

-Historically known as the "Crossroads of the West" for its railroads, when nearby steel, mining and railroad operations provided a strong source of income with Silver King Coalition Mines, Geneva Steel, Bingham Canyon Mine, and oil refineries, Salt Lake City's modern economy is service-oriented.
-Today the city's major sectors are government, trade, transportation, utilities, and professional and business services.
-The daytime population of Salt Lake City proper swells to over 315,000 people, not including tourists or students.
+Historically known as the "Crossroads of the West" for its railroads, when nearby steel, mining and railroad operations provided a strong source of income with Silver King Coalition Mines, Geneva Steel, Bingham Canyon Mine, and oil refineries, the modern economy is service-oriented.
+The major sectors are government, trade, transportation, utilities, and professional and business services.
+The daytime population swells to over 315,000 people, not including tourists or students.

-Local, state, and federal governments have a large presence in the city, and trade, transportation, and utilities provide significant employment, with the major employer being the Delta hub at Salt Lake City International Airport.
+Local, state, and federal governments have a large presence, and trade, transportation, and utilities provide significant employment, with the major employer being the Delta hub at Salt Lake City International Airport.
 Equally significant are the professional and business services, while health services and health educational services are significant areas of employment, including the largest health care provider in the Intermountain West, Intermountain Healthcare.
 Other major employers include the University of Utah, Sinclair Oil Corporation, and the LDS Church.
 Besides its central offices, the LDS Church owns and operates a for-profit division, Deseret Management Corporation and its subsidiaries, which are headquartered in the city.

-Salt Lake City is home to two Fortune 1000 companies, Zions Bancorporation and Questar Corporation.
+There are two Fortune 1000 companies, Zions Bancorporation and Questar Corporation.
 Other notable firms headquartered in the city include AlphaGraphics, Alsco, Sinclair Oil Corporation, Smith's Food and Drug (owned by national grocer Kroger), MonaVie, Myriad Genetics, Creminelli Fine Meats and Vehix.com.
 Notable firms based in nearby cities within the metropolitan area include Arctic Circle Restaurants, FranklinCovey, and Overstock.com.
 Metropolitan Salt Lake was also once the headquarters of American Stores, the Skaggs Companies, and ZCMI, one of the first department stores; it is now owned by Macy's, Inc. Former ZCMI stores now operate under the Macy's label.
 High-tech firms with a large presence in the suburbs include Adobe, eBay, Unisys, Siebel, Micron, L-3 Communications, Telarus, and 3M.
 Goldman Sachs has its second-largest presence in Salt Lake City.
 It is categorized as a "Gamma−" global city, according to the Globalization and World Cities Research Network.

 Other economic activities include tourism, conventions, and major suburban call centers.
 Tourism has increased since the 2002 Olympic Winter Games, and many hotels and restaurants were built for the events.
 The convention industry has expanded since construction of the Salt Palace convention center in the late 1990s, which hosts trade shows and conventions, including the Novell BrainShare conference.
 In 2020, Salt Lake City entered the bidding process to host the 2030 Winter Olympic and Paralympic Games.
 In 2024, the International Olympic Committee announced that Salt Lake City would host the 2034 Winter Olympic and Paralympic Games.